andy-puertas/devmtn-notes/REACT NATIVE/structuring-your-apps.md

 ### Why?
 - Too many components at the root can crowd the folder structure
 - Makes it harder to return to the important/main components (buttons, form fields, thumbnails)
-    - listComments, formComposer can fall under the parent you know will use them
+    - `listComments`, `formComposer` can fall under the parent you know will use them
 ### For example...

     /src
         /components
             /Button -- can be used anywhere